 - "Everyone you see is full of life/It's time for tea and "Meet the Wife"." ("Meet the Wife" was a popular BBC TV sitcom of The Sixties.)

-- The song "Revolution" has the line "If you go carrying pictures of chairman Mao you ain't gonna make it with anyone anyhow".
+- The song "Revolution" from The White Album has the line "If you go carrying pictures of chairman Mao you ain't gonna make it with anyone anyhow".
 Back in the 1960s and 1970s Maoism was a bit more popular and widespread among leftist youth than it is now.